-SEO Tutorial Series – What’s The Difference Between Internal And External Links?
+SEO Tutorial Series – What’s The Difference Between Internal Links, External Links and Backlinks?

-Internal links and external links are crucial for search engine optimization (SEO) making up the most significant portion of “off-page SEO.”
+Internal links, external links, and backlinks are important for search engine optimization (SEO) making up the most significant portion of “off-page SEO.”
 The quality of your website’s internal links and external links can directly impact how well or how poorly your page ranks within the results of a search engine.
-CourseVector has created this simple guide to help you understand the importance of linking and the differences between internal and external links.
+CourseVector has created this guide to help you understand the importance of linking and the differences between internal links, external links, and backlinks.

 What Are Internal Links?